google/promises/g3doc/index.md

 #### CocoaPods

-Add the following to your `Podfile`:
+To use `Promises` for Objective-C only, add the following to your `Podfile`:

     pod `PromisesObjC`, '~> 1.0'